WidgetKing/cpmate/docs/features/building-animations/captivate-syncing.md

 # Captivate Syncing
-This is the feature we use most often here at Infosemantics and is the primary reason why we developed CpMate in the first place.
+These are our most often used features here at Infosemantics.
+Allowing the Captivate movie and HTML5 animations to play in sync are the primary reasons why we developed CpMate in the first place.

+## Pause Animation when Captivate pauses
+This feature is **enabled by default**.
+When something causes the Captivate timeline to pause (whether the learner clicking the playbar, a button or anything else) CpMate will notice and pause the animation's timeline.
+Once the Captivate timeline resumes playing, CpMate will resume Animate's timeline.

+There is currently no way to turn this feature off.

+## Syncing to Animation Jump Points
 This feature allows Adobe Animate HTML5 exports to play back inside of Captivate without losing sync with the Captivate timeline.
 When implemented properly, even if Captivate and Animate are playing back at different frame rates, there will be certain **jump points** where Animate will be forced back into sync with the Captivate timeline.

-## Step 1: Setting Animation Pause Points
+### Step 1: Setting Animation Pause Points
 Let's say you're building an animation for a slide which has one minute of voice-over.
 Generally speaking, you would not need to have something moving on stage on every second of that minute.
 It's quite likely your animation will end up being something like this:
 - (0 to 10 seconds) Animate in the subject of the slide.
 - (10 to 20 seconds) An 'incident' happens to the subject.
 The animation for the incident takes only three seconds.
 But the voice-over will continue to talk about it for another 7.